 Meet the Symposium organisers

-The Glastonbury Symposium was founded in 1991 by Roland Pargeter, who ran it for nine years, and to whom we pay tribute for founding the principles of the event.
-In 1999 the event was handed over to Sheila Martin, Andy Thomas and Karen Douglas.
+The Symposium was created in 1991 by Roland Pargeter, who ran it for nine years, and to whom we pay tribute for founding the principles of the event.
+In 1999 the event was passed to the keepership of Sheila Martin, Andy Thomas and Karen Douglas.
 Karen moved on in the winter of 2004, and Andy and Sheila were then joined by Debbie Parkes.
 In 2008, Debbie was replaced by Di Brown.
 In 2019, after many years of excellent service, Sheila amicably went on to new pastures, leaving Andy and Di as the main organisers.

-There’s also a remarkable support team who make sure the Symposium runs smoothly in all possible ways – see below!
+There is also a remarkable support team who ensure the Symposium runs smoothly in all possible ways – see below!

 Andy is a leading researcher into unexplained mysteries and is the author of the acclaimed The New Heretics, Conspiracies and The Truth Agenda, which explore the real foundations of truth seeking, paranormal phenomena and global cover-ups.
 His many other titles include Vital Signs and An Introduction to Crop Circles, seen as definitive guides to the mysterious and controversial circle phenomenon, and he is also author of books about history and folklore, including Christmas: A Short History from Solstice to Santa.
 Andy is founder of Changing Times, which holds events on mysteries and truth issues in South East England, and he also runs Vital Signs Publishing.

 Andy is one of Britain’s most prolific lecturers and speaks in many other countries too.
 He has made numerous radio and TV appearances.
 An annual speaker at the Glastonbury Symposium since 1994, Andy’s powerful presentations at the event are renowned.
 He became co-MC in 1999, a role he continues to this day, and he is one of the core administrators for the Symposium.

 Andy’s website can be found at: www.truthagenda.org